aeeeeeep/ModelLink/examples/baichuan/README.md

 #### Accuracy of the loss

-NPU vs Reference loss.
+NPU vs GPU loss.

 The NPU runs smoothly, the resource usage is stable, no errors are reported in the middle of the process, the Loss is on a decreasing trend, and the convergence speed is as expected.
 The relative error of the average loss is 0.01093, less than 2%, the maximum relative error is 0.1243, and the maximum absolute error is 0.4859.
 The precision meets the requirements.

 ![NPU-LOSS](./images/7B_loss_compare.png)

-NPU vs Reference loss relative error.
+NPU vs GPU loss relative error.

 ![NPU-Relative-Error](./images/7B_relative_error.png)